 Reheating Raspberry cheesecake (no bake)

-- Oven: Preheat oven to 350°F and warm for about 10 minutes.
-This method is not typically needed for no-bake cheesecakes but can be used for thawing.
+- Oven: Preheat to 350°F, cover with foil, and reheat for about 10 minutes.
+This is not commonly needed but works if you prefer it slightly softened.

 Frequently Asked Questions

-Can I use frozen raspberries for this raspberry cheesecake (no bake)?
+How can I customize my raspberry cheesecake (no bake)?

 Final Thoughts